-- 1. Remove the 1.25" Format Eyepiece (1) from the Rack and Pinion Focusing Mechanism (4). - 2.
-Look into the Rack and Pinion Focusing Mechanism (4) with the eyepiece removed.
-You will see the Secondary Mirror (5) located a few inches inside the end of the telescope tube nearest the Rack and Pinion Focusing Mechanism (4).
-Since it is a mirror, you will see a reflection of the large primary mirror.
-That mirror will show an image of the Secondary Mirror (5) and your eye.
-Each image will be centered in a concentric set of images starting with the image of the primary mirror, the Secondary Mirror (5), and your eye. - 3.
+- 1. Remove the 1.25" Format Eyepiece (9) from the Rack and Pinion Focusing Mechanism (1). - 2.
+Look into the Rack and Pinion Focusing Mechanism (1) with the eyepiece removed.
+You will see the secondary mirror located a few inches inside the end of the telescope tube (nearest the Rack and Pinion Focusing Mechanism).
+Since it is a mirror, you will see a reflection of the large primary mirror (7).
+That mirror will show an image of the secondary mirror and your eye.
+Each image will be centered in a concentric set of images starting with the image of the Primary Mirror (7), the secondary mirror, and your eye. - 3.
 Please refer to the diagram to see what to expect.

-- 4. If the image of your eye is centered in the reflection of the Secondary Mirror (5), your Secondary Mirror (5) is collimated.
+- 4. If the image of your eye is centered in the reflection of the secondary mirror, your secondary mirror is collimated.
 If it is off to one side, then secondary mirror adjustment will be required.
-You will see three screw heads on the Secondary Mirror (5).
+By removing the plastic cap on the secondary mirror base at the end of the telescope tube nearest the Rack and Pinion Focusing Mechanism (1), you will see three screw heads.
 They are positioned 120 degrees apart.
-By adjusting these three screws very slowly and carefully, the Secondary Mirror (5) will reflect an image of your eye that is perfectly centered in the reflection of the Secondary Mirror (5).
-Once this is accomplished, your Secondary Mirror (5) is now collimated. - 5.
+By adjusting these three screws very slowly and carefully, the secondary mirror will reflect an image of your eye that is perfectly centered in the reflection of the secondary mirror.
+Once this is accomplished replace the plastic cap.
+Your secondary mirror is now collimated. - 5.
+Once secondary mirror collimation is confirmed, you will need to verify Primary Mirror (7) collimation.
+If the image of the secondary mirror is centered in the reflection of the primary mirror, then your primary mirror is collimated.
+If it is off to one side, then Primary Mirror (7) adjustment will be required.
+By locating the Primary Mirror (7) you will see three screw heads on the bottom end of the telescope furthest from the Rack and Pinion Focusing Mechanism (1).
+They are alsopositioned 120 degrees apart.
+By adjusting these three screws very slowly and carefully, the Primary Mirror (7) will reflect an image of the secondary mirror that is perfectly centered in the reflection of the Primary Mirror (7).
+Once this is accomplished your Primary Mirror (7) is now collimated. - 6.
 Your telescope is now ready to deliver the best images possible.